Bkishiyama/sdn-poison-guard/README.md

 **Tool 2: Model Poisoning Sanitizer**

-Tool 2 was added to Tool 1, resulting in some Tool 1 remnants remaining in the files.
+I added Tool 2 to Tool 1's program.
+There will be Tool 1 remnants within in the files.
-Testing is limited to Tool 2, and Tool 1 will not be checked for functionality.
+Testing is limited to Tool 2, as Tool 1 will not be checked for functionality.
 My goal is to secure the machine learning (ML) pipeline in an Software Defined Network (SDN)/Federated Learning (FL) environment.

-Tool 1 detected threats in my Software Defined Network (SDN), created logs, and used the logs in my Federated Learaning (FL) model.
+With Tool 1, I detected threats in my Software Defined Network (SDN), created logs, and used the logs in my Federated Learaning (FL) model.
-Tool 2 defends the network against attackers who try to influence the FL model.
+I make Tool 2 to defend my network against attackers who try to influence the FL model.
 This project utilizes a Byzantine statistical filter in the Ryu SDN controller to defend the FL model from being poisoned.
 Basically, it applies a Z-score anomaly detection uploads from the clients and determines if the data is corrupted.